-The project proposes the conversion of 77 residential hotel rooms to tourist hotel rooms, which would increase the number of tourist hotel rooms by approximately 38%.
+The project proposes the conversion of 37 residential hotel rooms to tourist hotel rooms, as well as the construction of an additional tourist room, which would increase the number of tourist hotel rooms by approximately 73%.
 The project sponsor is seeking a Conditional Use Authorization for the intensification of the existing conditional use.
 As discussed above, the proposed conversions would not meet the basic finding for a Conditional Use Authorization, as the conversion of residential uses without comparable replacement is neither necessary nor desirable for the community.
 Additionally, the conversion would have a detrimental impact on the City's stock of affordable housing.